 Skyhawk Softball | Donley Canary - Head Coach

-Donley Canary enters his 13th season at the helm of the Skyhawks.
-Canary guided the UT Martin softball team to its second Ohio Valley Conference regular season championship, OVC Tournament title and NCAA Regional since 2009 before finding himself in the 2013 OVC Tournament championship game.
-Amongst numerous team accomplishments, he won his 400th career game on April 20, 2013 and the Skyhawks marched to their 11th OVC tournament in the past 12 years.
+Donley Canary enters his 17th season at the helm of the Skyhawks.
+Canary has guided the UT Martin softball team to a pair of Ohio Valley Conference regular season championship, two OVC Softball Championships titles and three postseason appearances since assuming the program reigns in 2002.
+Amongst numerous team accomplishments, he won his 500th career game on March 1, 2017 and the Skyhawks have appeared in 13 OVC tournaments in the past 15 years.

 The transformation began in 2002, during Canary’s first season, when the Skyhawks posted a 25-33 win-loss record.
 The Skyhawks were lauded as the second most improved Division I softball program in the nation.
 Canary guided the team to 14 more victories than the year before.
 Much of the team’s success was because of a stellar recruiting class.
 The team advanced to the OVC tournament as the No. 3 seed.
 In the tournament, the Skyhawks suffered a 6-1 loss to No. 6 seed Eastern Illinois in the first round.
 The Skyhawks defeated No. 5 Southeast Missouri State, 5-1, in the second round and then lost to Eastern Illinois 5-1 in the consolation bracket elimination game.